RealKendpr/memarandom-api/readme.md

 ## How were the memes collected?

 The memes generated through this API are ones that I personally considered entertaining or funny and have collected from a variety of different social media platforms.
 Some memes may offend or hurt the feelings of other people.

+## How to contribute?

+Please refer to [Contributing Guide](contributing.md) if you want to contribute.